 How Long Does Probate Take to Be Granted?

-If you have considered the list of assets above and still need to go through the probate process you will of course be anxious to know how long the process might take.
-The reason you need the grant is to get hold of the assets, either for yourself if you are a beneficiary, or for the beneficiaries if you are acting as executor or personal representative on their behalf.
+If you do need to go through the probate process you will want to know how long it will take.
+The reason you need the grant is to gain access to the assets.
+This might be either for yourself as beneficiary, or for other beneficiaries if you are acting as personal representative.

 There are different steps to the process that need to be taken in order.